observablehq/framework/docs/convert.md

 ### Block cells

 Block cells are typically used for more elaborate definitions.
 They are characterized by curly braces (`{…}`) and a return statement to indicate the cell’s value.
-Here is an abridged example of the typical D3 chart pattern (adapted from D3’s [_Bar chart_](https://observablehq.com/@d3/bar-chart/2)):
+Here is an abridged typical example adapted from D3’s [_Bar chart_](https://observablehq.com/@d3/bar-chart/2):

 ```js run=false
 chart = {